atakangah/atakangah.github.io/README.md

 # Leadership, Service and Mentoring
 - Ex.
 Public Relations Office - BHOBU-POGA Kwame Nkrumah University of Science and Technology
 - Mentor at the 2021 Google Africa Developers Scholarship Programme - Cloud Track
+- Member of the Earthday.org Global Sustainability Movement
 - Member of Sustainability Committee at Turntabl Ghana Ltd

 # Skills